phofl/phofl.github.io/content/posts/leveraging_arrow_backend.md

 of pandas examples before switching over to operations on our Dask cluster.

 We will use ``df.convert_dtypes`` to convert our object columns to PyArrow string arrays.
 There are more efficient ways of getting PyArrow dtypes in pandas that we will explore later.
-We use the Uber-Lyft dataset from December 2022, this file fits comfortably into memory on my machine.
+We will use the Uber-Lyft dataset from December 2022, this file fits comfortably into memory on my machine.

 ```python